Amami Ōshima language: Consonants

 Historically, vowel-initial words acquired an epenthetic glottal stop.
 When *wo and *we later became /u/ and /i/ without an initial glottal stop, the glottal stop elsewhere became phonemic.
-When still later initial consonants were elided, an initial glottal stop merged with the following consonant, establishing a series of "glottalized" consonants.
+When still later initial vowels were elided, an initial glottal stop merged with the following consonant, establishing a series of "glottalized" consonants.
 While the nasals are truly glottalized, the "glottalized" stops are merely tenuis [C˭], contrasting with the default aspirated stops [Cʰ].